MaximumEndurance/Ubuntu-Blog/README.md

 ## Part 1:Creating A Live USB drive

 1. Download Ubuntu version ~16.
 [Click Here](releases.ubuntu.com/16.04.1/ubuntu-16.04.1-desktop-amd64.iso?_ga=1.267151886.1068213053.1475231553) to download Ubuntu.
-3. Now download Universal USB Installer(UUI).
+2. Now download Universal USB Installer(UUI).
 This will create a live USB.
 Directly booting from the ISO file (that we downloaded is not possible).
 Link for downloading UUI
 	[Download UUI](https://www.pendrivelinux.com/downloads/Universal-USB-Installer/Universal-USB-Installer-1.9.7.0.exe)
-4. Install UUI.
+3. Install UUI.
-5. Select the linux distro, here Ubuntu.
+4. Select the linux distro, here Ubuntu.
-6. In the link for download location  choose the location of the ubuntu file downloaded (lies probably in your Downloads directory).
+5. In the link for download location  choose the location of the ubuntu file downloaded (lies probably in your Downloads directory).
-7. Select the drive letter (E, F ,G etc) of the pendrive that you inserted
+6. Select the drive letter (E, F ,G etc) of the pendrive that you inserted
 	Note: Attempt this step with caution and verify the drive letter carefully.
-8. A typical conversion to live USB may take 15-30 minutes.
+7. A typical conversion to live USB may take 15-30 minutes.

 Part 1 complete.
 Congrats!

+###Part 1a)

 ## Part 2:Booting into Ubuntu